mesosphere/dcos-docs-site/pages/1.13/tutorials/create-service/index.md

     }
     ```

-1. Run the service with the following command.
+1. Start the service by running the following command:

     ```bash
-    dcos marathon app add hello-dcos-cli.json
+    dcos marathon app add container-hello-dcos-cli.json
     ```

-1. Run the following command to verify that your service is running:
+1. Verify the containerized service has been successfully deployed by running the following command:

     ```bash
     dcos marathon app list
     ```
+    The command returns information similar to the following about the services you have deployed.

+    ```

+    ```

-1. In the **Services*b of the DC/OS web interface, click the name of your service, then choose one of the task instances.
+1. Open the DC/OS web-based administrative console, click **Services**, then click the name of the service to display its details.

-1. Click **Logs**, then toggle to the **OUTPUT (STDOUT)** view to see the output of the service.
+1. Click **Logs**, then toggle to the **Output (stdout)** view to see the output of the service.